ipfs/specs/ipld/README.md

 IPLD links can be represented in CBOR using tags which are defined in [RFC 7049 section 2.4](http://tools.ietf.org/html/rfc7049#section-2.4).

 A tag `<tag-link-object>` is defined.
-This tag can be followed by:

-- a text string (major type 3) or byte string (major type 2) corresponding to the link target.
-This is the canonical format for links with no link properties.
+This tag can be followed by a text string (major type 3) or byte string (major type 2) corresponding to the link target.
-- an array (major type 4) containing as first element the link target (text or binary string) and as optional second argument the link properties (a map, major type 5)

-When encoding an IPLD object to CBOR, every IPLD object can be considered to be encoded using `<tag-link-object>` using this algorithm:
+When encoding an IPLD "link object" to CBOR, use this algorithm:

-- If the IPLD object doesn't contain a link property, it is encoded in CBOR as a map.
-- If the IPLD object contains a link property but it is not a string, it is encoded in CBOR as a map.
-- The link property is extracted and the object is converted to a map that doesn't contain the link.
+- The *link value* is extracted.
-- If the link is a valid [multiaddress](https://github.com/jbenet/multiaddr) and converting that link text to the multiaddress binary string and back to text is guaranteed to result to the exact same text, the link is converted to a binary multiaddress stored in CBOR as a byte string (major type 2).
+- If the *link value* is a valid [multiaddress](https://github.com/jbenet/multiaddr) and converting that link text to the multiaddress binary string and back to text is guaranteed to result to the exact same text, the link is converted to a binary multiaddress stored in CBOR as a byte string (major type 2).
-- Else, the link is stored as text (major type 3)
+- Else, the *link value* is stored as text (major type 3)
-- If the map created earlier is empty, the resulting encoding is the `<tag-link-object>` followed by the CBOR representation of the link
+- The resulting encoding is the `<tag-link-object>` followed by the CBOR representation of the *link value*
-- If the map is not empty, the resulting encoding is the `<tag-link-object>` followed by an array of two elements containing the link followed by the map

 When decoding CBOR and converting it to IPLD, each occurences of `<tag-link-object>` is transformed by the following algorithm:

-- If the following value is an array, its elements are extracted.
-First the link followed by the link properties.
-If there are no link properties, an empty map is used instead.
-- Else, the following value must be the link, which is extracted.
-The link properties are created as an empty map.
+- The following value must be the *link value*, which is extracted.
 - If the link is a binary string, it is interpreted as a multiaddress and converted to a textual format.
 Else, the text string is used directly.
-- The map of the link properties is augmented with a new key value pair.
-The key is the standard IPLD link property, the value is the textual string containing the link.
+- A map is created with a single key value pair.
+The key is the standard IPLD *link key* `/`, the value is the textual string containing the *link value*.
-- This map should be interpreted as an IPLD object instead of the tag.
-- When iterating over the map in its canonical form, the link must be come before every other key even if the canonical CBOR order says otherwise.

 When an IPLD object contains these tags in the way explained here, the multicodec header used to represent the object codec must be `/cbor/ipld-tagsv1` instead of just `/cbor`.
 Readers should be able to use an optimized reading process to detect links using these tags.